Antony And Cleopatra by Adrian Goldsworthy c2010

 -from Antony And Cleopatra by Adrian Goldsworthy, c2010 pp.128-129

-Goldsworthy has hit on the crux of the problem, and like the historian Michael Grant, reaffirms for us just how little we know for certain, and, more importantly, how little it really matters.
+Goldsworthy has hit on the crux of the problem, and like the historian Michael Grant, reaffirms for us just how little we know for certain about Cleopatra's appearance, and, more importantly, how little it really matters.

 For more about Cleopatra and the world in which she lived, see:

 Antony And Cleopatra by Adrian Goldsworthy, c2010 ISBN: 978-0-300-16534-0